majerome/sylius-workshop-plugin/README.md

 ## Installation (Docker)
 >**Notes:**
-> - ###### 1st tested on a Sylius v1.13 Docker Project
+> - 1st tested on a **Sylius v1.13 Docker Project**
-> - ###### To be tested on a Sylius v1.14 Docker Project
+> - To be tested on a **Sylius v1.14 Docker Project**

-1. Add the plugin to your `composer.json` file:
+1. Get the plugin from Composer
     ```
-    docker compose exec php composer require majerome/sylius-workshop-plugin
+    docker compose exec php composer require majerome/sylius-workshop-plugin --no-scripts
     ```

 2. Apply the git patch to set up the plugin:
     ```
-    git apply vendor/majerome/sylius-workshop-plugin/src/Installer/majerome-workshop-plugin-sylius-1.13.patch
+    git apply vendor/majerome/sylius-workshop-plugin/src/Installer/majerome-workshop-plugin-sylius-1.14.patch
     ```

+    > **Notes:**
-    > **Note:** You can revert that patch using *majerome-workshop-plugin-sylius-1.13-reverse.patch* file instead
+      > - You can revert that patch using *majerome-workshop-plugin-sylius-1.14-reverse.patch* file instead
+      > - If you are using a Sylius v1.13 project, you can use the *majerome-workshop-plugin-sylius-1.13.patch* file instead.

 3. Get into the php container and flush the cache:
     ```